What is the Cycle to Work scheme?

-Employees which are eligible to participate in the scheme must be paying PAYE, earn more than the national minimum wage and have a contract that does not end during the period that the bicycle is loaned to them.
+Employees who are eligible to participate in the scheme must be paying PAYE, earn more than the national minimum wage, and have a contract that does not end during the period the bicycle is loaned to them.

-Salary sacrifice occurs when an employee agrees to give up part of their salary for an agreed period in exchange for some non-cash benefit such as the loan of a bicycle and safety equipment.
+Salary sacrifice is where an employee agrees to give up part of their salary for an agreed period in exchange for some non-cash benefit, such as the loan of a bicycle and safety equipment.

 How long will this salary sacrifice last for?

 Under the Cycle to Work scheme, it is usual that the salary sacrifice will continue for a period of 12 to 18 months.
 At the end of this period, the employee does not automatically get to keep the bike, but they can buy it off the company.